Labour MP Gaurav Sharma speaks out; accuses PM and her office of a 'cover-up'

 "You have my assurance and word here it would not have been keeping within the rules to make any predetermination and we were very clear that we wouldn't and we didn't," Ardern said on Tuesday.

-"This is purely to get them where they want to be, which is for caucus to be aware that a decision will be made and that it will be it is gonna be to whack you [sic]," the recording said.
+"This is purely just to get them where they want to be, which is for caucus to be aware that a decision will need to be made and that it will be, it's gonna be to whack you," the recording said.

 Sharma said the decision was a "kangaroo court and a banana republic.
 I could show up and the decision was made the night before".